SSWConsulting/SSW.Rules.Content/rules/pitch-a-product/rule.md

 * To learn more check out the demo on the website [tina.io](https://tina.io)

-## Practice your pitch
+## Practice your product pitch

 Now you have a few bullet points, go outside and record a quick video from memory.
 Here's a few tips to get it right:

 * **Hook people in** - Make sure to mention the question at the start, so people have a little context
 * **Practice and perfect it** - Do a few takes until it feels right

-There you go, that's your pitch!
+There you go, that's your product pitch!

 Let's take a look at some examples of a pitch for TinaCMS: